loadd

 Format

-y = loadd(dataset[, varnames, ld_ctl])
+y = loadd(dataset[, varnames, ldCtl])

 Parameters:

-• dataset (string or existing dataframe) –
+• dataset (String or existing dataframe) –

 filepath to the dataset on disk, URL, or existing dataframe.